 Content is deemed objectionable under New Zealand law

 Netsafe has received a number of reports of online content relating to the attacks in Christchurch.

 Footage of the attacks has been deemed objectionable under New Zealand law which means that viewing, possessing or distributing the footage is an offence.
 Anyone who comes across footage of the attacks online should report it to Netsafe(external link) but they shouldn’t keep it or share copies.

 Netsafe is encouraging schools to speak with students about what to do if they come across the footage and that viewing, possessing and sharing footage with this classification is against the law.

 While the content is online there is some risk that children or young people may come across it.
 Netsafe encourages schools and parents to proactively discuss with young people what they should do if they come across distressing content online.
-Further information is available on the Netsafe website.
+Further information is available on the Netsafe website(external link).

 Last reviewed: Has this been useful?
 Tell us what you think.